-Ojibway Park is home to some of Windsor’s most stunning wildlife and nature trails.
-Also called the Ojibway Prairie Complex, the park is a great spot for anyone who enjoys bird and butterfly watching, fishing or trail walking.
-One of Ojibway’s greatest attractions is its Nature Centre, which offers free admission year-round and is accessible to people with disabilities.
-The Centre features a live exhibit of rattlesnakes and other reptiles, as well as brochures on Ojibway’s wildlife and trails.
-Depending on when you visit, you can also participate in a variety of seasonal programs such as photography and cycling.
+Ojibway Park is home to some of Windsor’s most beautiful wildlife and nature trails.
+Also known as the Ojibway Prairie Complex, the park is a great spot for anyone who enjoys bird and butterfly watching, fishing or hiking.
+The Nature Centre offers free admission year-round and is accessible to people with disabilities.
+The Centre features a live exhibit of rattlesnakes and other reptiles, as well as information about the park's wildlife and trails.
+Depending on when you visit, you can participate in a variety of seasonal programs such as photography and cycling.

-Ojibway Park is found in the Ojibway Prairie Complex south of Broadway Street.
-Nestled between Matchette Road and Highway 18, it’s about a ten minute drive from downtown.
+Ojibway Park, in the Ojibway Prairie Complex, is south of Broadway Street, nestled between Matchette Road and Highway 18, just a ten minute drive from downtown Windsor.

 Ojibway Park is constantly growing and changing.
-For up-to-date information and details on Ojibway Park, we recommend you visit their website.
+For up-to-date information and details on the park, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 More about Ojibway Park

-The Ojibway Prairie Complex consists of over 600 acres of land, including sections of wetland, prairie and savannah.
-It has some of the most diverse vegetation in all of Canada, as well as a pond and several nature trails, including the Windsor Trail.
-Guests can enjoy several rental rooms for parties or other big events, all of which are found indoors, overseeing the park’s forests.
+The Ojibway Prairie Complex sits on over 240 hectaries land, including sections of wetland, prairie and savannah.
+It is home to some of the most diverse vegetation in all of Canada, as well as a pond and several nature trails.

 Over 240 unique species have been found in Ojibway Park.
-Some of these species are harder to find than others, which is why we recommend speaking with one of the park’s nature experts.
-These experts can help you enjoy Ojibway Park to its fullest by recommending trails and sharing more about the park’s history.
-And if you’re visiting during the summer, ask them about their children’s summer programs.
+Some of these species are harder to find than others.
+Speak to one of the park's nature experts for details on the native species, trail recommendations and for more details on the park’s history.
+During the summer, ask about the children’s summer programs.
 Few places offer such a great variety of opportunities for photography, nature viewing and wildlife appreciation.